bekscode/potion-shop/README.md

 file: about.html

-line: 1-168 added the about page with styling and layout matching
+line: 1-168 added the about page with styling and layout matching the mainscreen style

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.